saipratap99/emu8086/README.md

 * Click on the Dowload button to download zip file
 * Open the dowloaded file in windows file explorer then ***Extract the zip file***.
 * Then a new folder will be created , open that folder and double click on the setup.exe to install EMU8086.
+* After installation close the installation window
-* Now close that installation window, then open EMU8086 application to work with EMU8086.
+* Now open EMU8086 application to work with it :thumbsup:.